Interview

 after

-Charles Lim, Head of Brand and Communications at PartnerStack
+Charles Lim, Head of Brand and Communications at PartnerStack's icon

 Charles Lim, Head of Brand and Communications at PartnerStack, shares the unique challenges of refreshing and codifying the brand of a scaling technology company through design and content.